PoeCoh/Dreamland/README.md

 # Design Principles
   Web app will consist of a main page divided into iframes.
-This main page will contain minimal baked in elements like navigation.
-Modules like e203 will be inserted into modules.
+This main page will contain minimal baked in elements like navigation and will be the primary page that users will interact with.
+Modules like e203 will be inserted into iframes.

   <iframe src="Example.html"></iframe>

-  Disclaimer, .md doesn't have spell check so this is probably riddled with typos.

 # UI
   My current plan is to modulize everything.
 Main page will have a navigation menu baked in, but everything else will be iframes.